Stirling Moss: 1956–1962

 In the 1960 Formula One season, Moss won the Monaco Grand Prix in Rob Walker's Coventry-Climax-powered Lotus 18.
 Seriously injured in an accident at the Burnenville curve during practice for the Belgian Grand Prix, he missed the next three races but recovered sufficiently to win the final one of the season, the United States Grand Prix.

 For the 1961 Formula One season, run under new 1.5-litre rules, Enzo Ferrari fielded the Ferrari 156 with an all-new V6 engine.
 Moss's Climax-engined Lotus was comparatively underpowered, but he won the 1961 Monaco Grand Prix by 3.6 seconds, beating the Ferraris of Richie Ginther, Wolfgang von Trips, and Phil Hill, and he went on to win the 1961 German Grand Prix.

-In 1962, he crashed his Lotus in the Glover Trophy.
+In 1962, Moss crashed his Lotus in the Glover Trophy.
 The accident put him in a coma for a month, and for six months the left side of his body was paralysed.
-He recovered, but retired from professional racing after a test session in a Lotus 19 the following year, when he lapped a few tenths of a second slower than before.
+He recovered but retired from professional racing after a test session in a Lotus 19 the following year, when he lapped a few tenths of a second slower than before.
 He felt that he had not regained his instinctive command of the car after recovering from the coma.
-He had been runner-up in the Drivers' Championship four years in a row, from 1955-1958, and third from 1959-1961.
+He had been runner-up in the Drivers' Championship four years in a row, from 1955 to 1958, and third from 1959 to 1961.